ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 = 5.30.7 (20-November-2023) =
 * Tested on WordPress 6.4
-* [Bugfix] Fixes PHP 8.2 warnings that were filling up server logs
+* Bugfix: Fixes PHP 8.2 warnings that were filling up server logs

 = 5.30.6 (09-August-2023) =
 * Tested on WordPress 6.3